animist-os/crux/NOTES.md

   - (maybe Motif can have a timeShift field that's 0 by default?)
   - how do time shifts behave wrt the * operator?

-* write the function that takes a motif and a "frame of reference" (key and unit of time) ... and turns it into actual notes (MIDI?)
-  (could be a method in Motif)

 * think about unifying pips and motifs